jsdealy/latin/miscellae/guideToLatinConversation.md

 What is your name f — Geta.

-1 Nescio quis stands for aliquis and the verb which fol- lows is put in the indicative.
+1 Nescio quis stands for aliquis and the verb which follows is put in the indicative.

 Nescio quis teneros oculus mihi fascinat agnos.